dolphindb/api-csharp/README.md

 }
 ```

-##### 9.1.2.
-Use the tableInsert function to save data in batches
+##### 7.1.2 Save data in batches with `tableInsert`

-If the data obtained by the C# program can be organized into a List mode, it is more suitable to use the tableInsert function.
-This function can accept multiple arrays as parameters and append the array to the data table
+Function `tableInsert` can save records in batches.
+If data in Java can be organized as a List, it can be saved with function `tableInsert`.

 ```
 public void test_save_TableInsert(string[] strArray, int[] intArray, long[] tsArray, double[] dblArray)